Mattie Daughtry: Maine House of Representatives

 Daughtry credits her financial difficulties after returning to Maine, and the words of then-governor Paul LePage disparaging young Mainers' financial choices, as a significant motivation for her to run for office.
 In 2012, when the incumbent state representative for Daughtry's district, Alexander Cornell du Houx, dropped out of the District 66 race following the primary in June, Daughtry decided to run.
 She won the three-way general election with 45% of the vote, becoming Maine's youngest female legislator at the time.

 Daughtry was a member of the Joint Standing Committee on Education and Cultural Affairs and was the House Chair of the Maine Commission on College Affordability and College Completion.
 On June 12, 2015, Governor Paul LePage vetoed a bill sponsored by Daughtry, LD 537 "An Act To Prohibit Standardized Testing of Children Before Third Grade", as part of his pledge to veto every bill sponsored by a Democrat until they agreed to the elimination of the Maine state income tax.
 Two days later, the Maine Senate unanimously overruled Governor LePage's veto.

 Maine Senate

 Daughtry announced her candidacy for Senate District 24 on January 17, 2020.
 In July 2020, she defeated Stanley Gerzofsky, who had served the district in both the Maine House and Senate since 2000, in the District 24 Democratic primary with almost 80% of the vote.

-In the November general election, Daughtry defeated attorney Brad Pattershall with over 66% of the vote.
+In the November general election, Daughtry defeated Republican Brad Pattershall, an attorney, with over 66% of the vote.
 On February 1, 2021, Maine Senate Democrats elected her to serve as Assistant Senate Majority Leader.
 She was re-elected to the position in November 2022.
+In December 2024, Daughtry was unanimously elected President of the Maine Senate.
+She is the youngest Senate president in Maine history.